Test Cases for ECommerce Website

 - Search results should be displayed with the most relevant item being shown first

-- All data related to the product – title, price, images, description are all visible clearly
+- All data related to the product – title, price, images, and description are all visible clearly

 - Maintain a session for each user and test verify the session times out after a while